alexakreizinger/styleguidetemplate/README.md

 As such, if you ever need to update a rule, you’d only need to edit the YAML file where the rule is single-sourced instead of painstakingly combing through three separate sections where it could ostensibly appear.

 ### How it works
 In a nutshell, this style guide template uses a combination of YAML files, Liquid variables, and Jekyll `include` tags to turn a collection of style rulesets into a mini database.
-Different pages of the [demo site](https://alexakreizinger.github.io/styleguidetemplate/) can then draw upon this database to fetch relevant rules.
+Different pages of the style guide site can then draw upon this database to fetch relevant rules.

 The sequence of events is essentially as follows: